Serdia/Expired-Task-using-Python-and-SQL/README.md

+The goal of this project is to notify user via daily email about tasks that is need to be completed ASAP.

-Extracting data using SQL query into pandas dataframe.
+Using SQL query collecting data and saving it into a dataframe.

-Dataframe contains user name and email.
+Cleaning data.

+Using for loop, iterating through each user.

+With help of CSS creating formatted HTML table with data for each user

-Sending email to each user with necessary data.
+Sending HTML data to each user by using send_email function

-Libraries used in this project:

-import smtplib

-import pyodbc

-from email.mime.text import MIMEText

-from email.mime.multipart import MIMEMultipart

-import pandas as pd

-import datetime as dt